navya/udacity-dl/README.md

 # udacity-dl
-A simple script to download course contents for a udacity course
+A simple script to list downloadable content for a udacity course

 ## Usage